About the course

 Assessment consists of:

-- two written exams on the literature, history, and institutions of Judaism and Christianity respectively;
+- two written exams on the literature, history, and institutions of Judaism or Christianity;

 - two further written exams consisting of essay questions and passages for translation and comment from set texts relating to your chosen themes in both Judaism and Christianity;